amlane/BE-BP-Nodejs/README.md

 ### Add your dependencies

-- `npm i express helmet cors knex sqlite3 dotenv bcryptjs* jsonwebtoken*`
+- `npm i express helmet cors knex sqlite3 dotenv pg bcryptjs* jsonwebtoken*`
 - `npm i nodemon -D`

 `* only if using database with login/register`